-But compared to starting a business in a traditional way having an online business is still much inexpensive.
+But compared to starting a business in a traditional way having an online business is way more inexpensive.

 Besides a laptop and a smartphone, there are some free and paid tools I’d personally consider as a must-have in order to build and grow an online business.

-On the blogging tools page, you’ll find all the tools I use while this post should give you a rough overview of the must-haves when it comes to building and growing your soul based blog / online business.
+This post will give you an overview of the must-haves when it comes to building and growing your blog based online business.

 TABLE OF CONTENT